OSC/ondemand/README.md

 **Default Authentication Setup**

-This is used if admin provides their own authentication mechanism.
+This uses Apache Basic Auth as the default authentication mechanism:

 ```bash
 # Whether you want to use OOD recommended authentication